ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

 .. tip::

     Windows 10 includes "Windows Defender" virus scanner.
 It will slow down WSL quite a bit.
-Disabling greatly improves disk performance but increases your risk to viruses so disable at your own risk.
+Disabling it greatly improves disk performance but increases your risk to viruses so disable at your own risk.
 Here is one of many resources/videos that show you how to disable it: https://www.youtube.com/watch?v=FmjblGay3AM